Edeyefydel/alx-pre_course/0x01-git/README.md

-a readme text in a readme file
+This is just a readme text thats in a readme file